Tuesday, November 14, 2006

 that indeed looks to be a tough interview, but i am guessing you did well. good luck.

-ScareCrow said...
+A said...

 Yup Forrest, it was a tough interview and I hadn't expected it.
 But it was a nice experience and he covered all aspects of my file.
 I have given my best, and now I can just keep my fingers crossed and hope for the best :-)

-inblue said...
+Inblue said...

 It indeed looks tough?
 BTW are you in Mumbai ?
 Ha ha.
 I agree that he was just asking a lot just to gauge the depth of your involvement and more so you honesty.
 It was WHARTON !
 It had to be tough.
 He himslef said 70% are good enought to be accepted !